jbloom/pdmH1N1_HA_K166_mutations/README.rst

      :width: 80%
      :align: center

-     The plot *annotated_maxcredtree.jpg* showing the frequencies of different amino acids at site 166.
+     The plot *annotated_maxcredtree.jpg* showing the frequencies of different amino acids at site 166 (H3 numbering).
 A higher quality image of this same plot is in *annotated_maxcredtree.pdf*.
 In this plot, the residue is labeled as 180 since `BEAST`_ uses consecutive numbering rather than the H3 numbering scheme.

 A hand annotated version of the plot (using Adobe Illustrator) was also made recoloring the branches.
 Here is that plot: